The Clear Edge

 Week 3–4: Test and repair the docs

-Test the documentation.
-Can someone else follow it?
+• Test the documentation: can someone else follow it without your help?

-Give it to a colleague or friend and have them try to execute.
+• Give it to a colleague or friend and have them try to execute the process exactly as written.

-Identify where they get confused, where steps are missing, and where your implicit knowledge shows up as gaps—then fix those gaps.
+• Note where they get confused, where steps are missing, and where your implicit knowledge shows up as gaps—then fix those gaps in the docs.

 Week 5–6: Turn docs into tools

-Create templates, checklists, and systems from the documentation.
+• Create templates, checklists, and systems directly from your documentation.

-Convert your process into tools: client onboarding checklist, delivery templates, quality review system, communication protocols.
+• Convert your documented process into practical tools: a client onboarding checklist, delivery templates, a quality review system, and clear communication protocols.

 These aren’t nice-to-haves; they’re hiring prerequisites.